p4-team/ctf/2019-03-17-confidence2019/README.md

 | my admin panel |   151 |
 | sanity check |   522 |

-In retrospect, we should've added both more hard challenges.
+In retrospect, we should've added more hard challenges.
 We underestimated you and thought that 24hours is not enough time to hack all of our tasks.
 We were wrong ;).
 On the other hand, only one team managed to solve all our challenges (congratz, hxp), so it's not too bad.

 On the other hand, some people complained that even the easiest tasks were challenging, and wished for something more beginner-friendly.
 We'll work on that next time!